Aquerr/EagleFactions/README.md

 ## Donation

-Creation of this plugin is really a time consuming task.
+Creation of this plugin is really a time-consuming task.
 If you would like to support me then you can star this repo or send me some cookies through [PayPal](https://www.paypal.me/aquerr).